Nimaoth/Nev/README.md

 The editor is available for the terminal and as a desktop GUI app.

-You can also try an old browser version [here](https://nimaoth.github.io/AbsytreeBrowser/nev_browser.html?s=default.nev-session), but this is not representative of the current state and will not be updated in the near future (only works in Chrome).
-There is also a very experimental [Unreal Engine Plugin](https://github.com/Nimaoth/AbsytreeUE) which integrates Nev into the Unreal editor.

 ## Goals
 - For the text editor:
   - Sit somewhere inbetween Vim and VS Code